TJU-CMC-Org/MINTmap/README.md

 ```
     bash ~/Downloads/Anaconda3-2020.11-Linux-x86_64.sh
 ```
+Note that your downloaded Anaconda script might have a slightly different filename.
 2. When the installer prompts:
 *Do you wish the installer to initialize Anaconda3 by running conda init?*, press yes.